 Other Considerations for Giving Breast Milk Bottles

 Hold your baby close when you give bottles and make eye contact while feeding.
 Talk to them with a soft voice as another way to enhance the bonding experience of feeding.

+Offering breast milk in bottles allows everyone in your family an opportunity to establish connections.
+Encourage everybody, including siblings, grandparents, and cousins, to join in feedings so they can build bonds.
 Your baby will feel more closely connected with each member of your family.
-This will ease the pains associated with your absence if and when you return to work.
+This will ease the pain associated with your absence if and when you return to work.